Operated by ?

 Depart Jasper and follow the Fraser River to the base of Mount Robson, the highest peak in the Canadian Rockies.
 The Yellowhead Highway continues south along the mighty Thompson River, with spectacular views of the Monashee Mountains.
 Overnight in Kamloops.

 As you travel through British Columbia’s Coast Mountain Range to its majestic Pacific coastline, the vegetation changes from desert landscape to lush alpine forest.
 Board your ferry for the spectacular crossing to Vancouver Island.
-Sightseeing in Victoria includes world-famous BUTCHART GARDENS, the Inner Harbour, Bastion Square, and Thunderbird Park.
+Sightseeing in Victoria includes world-famous Butchart Gardens, the Inner Harbour, Bastion Square, and Thunderbird Park.
 This evening, consider a stroll along the lively Waterfront Promenade.
-(CB)

 Embark your cruise ship.